akaminski03/configure-ad/README.md

 - Have an active Microsoft Azure subscription
 - Create a Windows 10 Virtual Machine, and a Windows server Virtual Machine on Azure
-- Set the network interface controller's private IP address to be static
+- Set the domain controller's NIC private IP address to be static
 - Remote desktop connect to both virtual machines that you created